Bad Ischl: History

-In the aftermath of the defeat of Germany in World War II, Bad Ischl was the location of a displaced persons (DP) camp for survivors of the Holocaust and Nazi concentration camps in Eastern Europe.
+In the aftermath of the 1945 defeat of Nazi Germany in World War II, Bad Ischl became the location of a displaced persons (DP) camp for survivors of the Holocaust and of Nazi concentration camps in Eastern Europe.
 The resident displaced persons were primarily Jews from Poland and other neighboring countries.
-They were provided with lodging, food, medical care and administrative assistance until they were able to make other, more permanent arrangements.
-Many left for the United States, Israel and Canada.
-The Bad Ischl DP camp remained active from 1945 through 1952.
+They received lodging, food, medical care and administrative assistance until able to make other, more permanent arrangements.
+Many left for the United States, Israel or Canada.
+The Bad Ischl DP camp remained active from 1945 until 1952.

 Population

 Approximately 15% of the city's population was foreign born in 2019.

 Sights

 Besides the Kaiservilla, the city offers several health spas and tourist attractions, like the historic Kongresshaus opened in 1875, the new Kurhaus built by Clemens Holzmeister in 1932, as well as the Lehár Villa, the former residence of Franz Lehár, that he acquired in 1912 and today serves as a museum.
 The Saint Nicholas parish church was first mentioned in a 1344 deed.

 Bad Ischl is also known for the Konditorei Zauner pastry shop, former k.u.k. purveyor established in 1832, and the small Lehártheater built in 1827.

 A gondola lift runs from the town up to the Katrin alpine pasture at 1415 m (4643 ft), which offers a panoramic view of the Salzkammergut mountains.
 The ruins of Wildenstein Castle, which burnt down in 1715, are nearby.

 The Bad Ischl Cemetery is listed by the State of Upper Austria as a protected historical site.
 Amongst those buried there are the composers Franz Lehár, Rudi Gfaller, and Oscar Straus.